-|Searching for mortgage advice?
-We will be glad to assist you!
+|In the market for a mortgage?
+We'll be glad to talk about our many mortgage solutions!
 Call us at (909) 467-1090.
 Ready to get started?
 Apply Now.|

-Determining that your rights and interests to the property are clear is the business of a title insurance company.
+Determining that your rights and interests to the property are clear is the business of a title company.

 You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
+- Defective title — "Defective title" covers any number of problems with the title to your home.
+It can even include a "contested title".
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
-Many other complex problems define "Defective title."
-The title insurance company will find these title problems, or should they miss them, insure your loss up to the amount of the policy.
+Many other complicated problems define "Defective title."
+The title insurance policy will protect you from these errors if the title company doesn't discover them.